Murdim/church_and_state/workshop.md

 # Church and State: Lay and Pluralist religions

-**Adds new government types with features that are Iqta-like and/or encourage religious pluralism**
+**Add new government types that allow religions to use temporal temple holders and/or encourage religious pluralism.**

 This mod provides the following **game rules**: